docutranslate

 async def main():

-# 1. Build the translator configuration
+# 1. Build translator configuration

 translator_config = MDTranslatorConfig(

-base_url="https://open.bigmodel.cn/api/paas/v4", # AI platform Base URL
+base_url="https://open.bigmodel.cn/api/paas/v4", # AI Platform Base URL

-api_key="YOUR_ZHIPU_API_KEY", # AI platform API Key
+api_key="YOUR_ZHIPU_API_KEY", # AI Platform API Key

 model_id="glm-4-air", # Model ID